Travis Fimmel’s ‘Danger Close: The Battle Of Long Tan’ Movie Trailer Released

-As Australia prepare to remember the fallen during ANZAC day, the trailer for a movie delving into the untold story of the Battle of Long Tan has been released.
+As Australia prepares to remember the fallen during ANZAC day, the trailer for a movie delving into the untold story of the Battle of Long Tan has been released.

-Danger Close: The Battle of Long Tan, which has an official release date of August 8 and stars Australian actor, Travis Fimmel, who is better known for his role as Ragnar Lothbrok in History Channel’s Vikings.
+Danger Close: The Battle of Long Tan, which has an official release date of August 8, stars Australian actor Travis Fimmel, who is better known for his role as Ragnar Lothbrok in History Channel’s Vikings.
 Fimmel plays the role of Major Harry Smith, the man who commanded the ANZACs involved in the Battle of Long Tan.

 Alongside him, Danger Close also stars Luke Bracey, Alex England, Daniel Webber, Richard Roxburgh, Nicholas Hamilton, Anthony Hayes, and Lincoln Lewis.